The Poppy War: Inspiration

-Kuang wrote The Poppy War while teaching debate in China and graduated with a degree in Chinese History from Georgetown University a few days after its release.
-Her studies in Chinese military strategy and collective trauma inspired her to write the novel.
+Kuang wrote The Poppy War while teaching debate in China.
 She said, "I chose to write a fantasy reinterpretation of China's twentieth century, because that was the kind of story I wasn't finding on bookshelves".
+She later graduated with a degree in Chinese History from Georgetown University a few days after the book's release; her studies in Chinese military strategy and collective trauma inspired her to write the novel, as well as questions about the psychology of Mao Zedong (or military leaders, more generally).
+She was quoted asking: "how do you go from the roots that Mao and Rin had, to holding unimaginable power and causing so much suffering with it?
+How do you mentally justify that to yourself?"

+The novel draws from the history of domestic warfare in China: the Opium Wars inspired the book's motifs of substance use, organized crime, and colonialism, whereas the Second Sino-Japanese War, particularly the horrors of the Nanjing Massacre, inspired the conflict between the Nikan Federation and the Mugen Empire.

+Kuang has cited Avatar: The Last Airbender as a major influence on her work; particularly the character of Azula, and the relationship between Zuko and Katara.
+Ender's Game, Naruto, Bleach, Dragon Age, Mass Effect, The Grace of Kings, and Game of Thrones were other influences.

 Reception

 The Poppy War was a 2018 Nebula Award nominee, and was named one of the best books of the year by several publications and organizations, including The Washington Post, Time, The Guardian, Paste, Vulture, Bustle, and The Verge.
 It has received endorsements from authors Fonda Lee, Julie C. Dao, and Kameron Hurley.
 It was also nominated for the World Fantasy Award for Best Novel.

 Publishers Weekly called the book "a strong and dramatic launch to Kuang's career," while Michael Nam, writing in New York Daily News, referred to The Poppy War as an ambitious start to a trilogy.
+He further described the book as a dark and fatalistic tale of warfare.

 Lila Garrott in Locus gave the novel a more critical review: "It's well executed for what it does, but it's a shame that Kuang chose to downplay the more original elements in favor of material that has been seen before.
 All of the novel's ambition seems to have gone into the worldbuilding and magic system and then not been allowed to affect the actual plot."
 In his Wired commentary on fantasy tropes, Jason Kehe agreed that the material did not represent a "revolution" in the genre, but said that "Kuang manages to pierce through."